DerwenAI/pytextrank/README.md

     (recommended)
   - search [related discussions on StackOverflow](https://stackoverflow.com/search?q=pytextrank)

-For course materials and training, please check for calendar updates in the article
-["Natural Language Processing in Python"](https://medium.com/derwen/natural-language-processing-in-python-832b0a99791b).
+For related course materials and training, please check for calendar updates in the article ["Natural Language Processing in Python"](https://medium.com/derwen/natural-language-processing-in-python-832b0a99791b).

 Let us know if you find this useful, tell us about use cases, describe